Khond people: Language

-The Khonds speak the Kui language as their native language.
-It is most closely related to the Gondi language.
-Kui is a Dravidian language and is written with the Odia alphabet.
+The Khonds speak Kui and Kuvi as their native languages.
+They are most closely related to the Gondi language.
+Both are Dravidian languages and are written with the Odia script.

 Society

 The Khonds are adept land dwellers of the forest and hill environment.
 However, due to development interventions in education, medical facilities, irrigation, plantation, they have adapted to the modern way of life in many ways.
-Their traditional lifestyle, language, food habits, customary traits of economy, political organization, norms, values, and world view have been drastically changed in recent times.
+Their traditional lifestyle, language, food habits, customary traits of economy, political organisation, norms, values, and world view have been drastically changed in recent times.

 The traditional Khond society is based on geographically demarcated clans, each consisting of a large group of related families identified by a Totem, usually of a male wild animal.
 Each clan usually has a common surname and is led by the eldest male member of the most powerful family of the clan.
 All the clans of the Khonds owe allegiance to the "Kondh Pradhan", who is usually the leader of the most powerful clan of the Khonds.

 The Khond family is often nuclear, although extended joint families are also found.
 Female family members are on equal social footing with the male members in Khond society, and they can inherit, own, hold, and dispose of property without reference to their parents, husband or sons.
 Women have the right to choose their husbands, and to seek divorce.
 However, the family is patrilineal and patrilocal.
 Remarriage is common for divorced or widowed women and men.
 Children are never considered illegitimate in Khond society and inherit the clan name of their biological or adoptive fathers with all the rights accruing to natural born children.

 The Kondhs have a dormitory for adolescent girls and boys which forms a part of their enculturation and education process.
 The girls and boys sleep at night in their respective dormitory and learn social taboos, myths, legends, stories, riddles, proverbs amidst singing and dancing the whole night, thus learning the way of the tribe.
 The girls are usually instructed in good housekeeping and in ways to bring up good children while the boys learn the art of hunting and the legends of their brave and martial ancestors.